 - Most shield volcanoes are the eruption of basalt lava flows, tephra (pulverized rock and clastic materials ejected violently during eruption) ejection.

 - In these volcanoes the silica content of magma is low

-- These are low viscous, with low gas content and that can flow a great distance from the vent.
+- These are low viscous, with low gas content, and can flow a great distance from the vent.

 - Example: Mauna Kea and Mauna Loa, are the world’s largest active volcanoes, which rise over 9 km above the seafloor in Hawaii.

-Composite volcano or stratovolcano: These volcanos are tall Cone-shaped mountains with steeped sides.
+Composite volcanos are tall Cone-shaped mountains with steep sides.
 These are built of alternating layers of lava flows, tephra, and pyroclastic deposits.
 As these are created from multiple structures during different kinds of eruption, so also known as composite volcanos.

 - In these volcanoes the silica content of magma is intermediate.

-- Viscosity is intermediate it does not floes easily.
+- Viscosity is intermediate it does not flow easily.

 - Gas content is high.